 The EnvE program is a joint program of the School of Engineering (SoE) and the School of Environmental and Biological Sciences (SEBS).
-The program offers students a strong foundation in engineering, chemistry, physics and biological sciences.
-Upper-level courses provide graduates the environmental engineering tools and the ability to apply them to various environmental engineering fields.
+This programmatic organization is unique within Rutgers University.
+The program offers students a strong foundation in engineering, math, chemistry, physics, and biological sciences.
+In addition, upper-level courses provide graduates the environmental engineering tools and the ability to apply them to various environmental engineering fields.

-Students matriculate into the four-year program through SoE then automatically transfer to SEBS for their junior and senior year.
-The B.S. degree program is accredited by the Accreditation Board for Engineering and Technology (ABET) as an environmental engineering program.
-The program prepares graduates for taking the Fundamental of Engineering (FE) examination pursuant to becoming a licensed professional engineer (PE).
+Students matriculate into the joint four-year EnvE program through SoE.
+This means that EnvE undergraduate students have to meet the application requirements for admittance to SoE.
+The Bachelor of Science (B.S.) program in Environmental Engineering is accredited by the Engineering Accreditation Commission of ABET under the commission's General Criteria and Program Criteria for Environmental Engineering.
+The EnvE undergraduate program prepares graduates for taking the Fundamental of Engineering (FE) examination pursuant to becoming a licensed professional engineer (PE).

-The Graduate and Undergraduate Programs in Environmental/Bioenvironmental Engineering offer a combined B.S. - M.S.
-Program (4+1 Program).
+The Graduate and Undergraduate Programs in Environmental Engineering offer four degree options: A B.S degree in EnvE, a combined B.S. - M.S.
+Program (4+1 Program), a M.S. degree in EnvE, and a Ph.D. degree in EnvE.

-1. Four-Year B.S.
+1. EnvE B.S.
 Degree Program

-Graduates in this program will complete 129 credits.
+Graduates in this program have to complete 129 credits before they can graduate.
 These credits include the General Education Requirements for SoE.
-The full list of General Education Requirements can be found at: http://soe.rutgers.edu/oas/geneds.
+The full list of General Education Requirements can be found at: https://soe.rutgers.edu/academics/undergraduate/engineering-curriculum.